 Augustinian Volunteers

-“The Augustinian Volunteer experience centers on relationships, with Augustinian Friars, fellow volunteers, service site partners, program staff, and God,” said Joanna Bowen, Director of the Augustinian Volunteers.
+“The Augustinian Volunteer experience centers on relationships, with Augustinian Friars, fellow volunteers, service site partners, program staff, and God,” said Joanna Bowen, former Director of the Augustinian Volunteers.
 “Through service to others, young adults have the opportunity to utilize their skills for the common good, while also learning alongside the communities they encounter.”

 Augustinian Volunteers enter the service experience with a spirit of openness, an enthusiasm for building relationships and an excitement to learn and grow.
 Relationship is a central value of the Augustinian Volunteers; volunteers are in relationship with the Augustinian Friars, fellow volunteers, service site partners, program staff, and God.
 They serve in well established placements in one of three main areas: Education, Campus Ministry and Social Service.